 For family and friends calling you, we suggest they check the call rates from their carrier or purchase a calling card to Ghana.
 There are many sites online and even in gas stations that sell these.
 Skype also has some good options, especially if you set up a subscription and pair it with a skype-to-go number.
-If you have a smartphone, we have found Viber to be a useful application for free calling.
+If you have a smartphone, we have found Viber and Whatsapp to be useful applications for free calling.

 Money in Ghana

-WE recommend having an debit card to use at ATM machines.
+We recommend having an debit card to use at ATM machines.
 Ask your bank if they charge transaction fees, as these can add up.
-If you are carrying cash, we recommend you take $50 and $100 bills (new issue).
-Credit cards should not be used (except for the one you used to purchase your ticket; you will be asked to show that when you check-in at the airport.).
+Credit cards should not be used (except for the one you used to purchase your ticket; you may be asked to show that when you check-in at the airport.).

 Be sure to carry any cash in a money belt (not something that hangs on your neck).
 Pick-pocketing and other petty crime is common and as a foreigner, you may be seen as a target.
 Be cautious with money and property everywhere you go – even on school grounds.

 The local currency is called Cedi.
-Rates vary and are currently around 3+ cedis for 1 dollar.
 Items you can expect to spend money on once in Ghana may include local transportation, dining out, food items, hotels or other accommodations when exploring the country, laundry, tips, gifts, handcrafts, etc.

 Food and water: It is recommended that vegetables be cooked and fruit peeled.
 You can easily buy groundnut (peanut) butter, plantain chips, fruit, crackers, biscuits, water, etc. Items like cheese can be found in larger towns like Ho.